DennisDeSwart/php-stanford-corenlp-adapter/README.md

 PHP adapter for use with Stanford CoreNLP

-## Temporary fix (24-02-2018)
-PHP7 Type hinting removed, because it was causing issues for some users.

 ## Features
 - Connect to Stanford University CoreNLP API online
 - Connect to Stanford CoreNLP 3.7.0 server